Skip to main content

 Mining equities

-At current valuations, major producers trade at 0.8x NAV versus a historical average of 1.2x.
-Possible explanations:
+At current valuations, major producers trade at roughly 0.8x NAV against a historical average closer to 1.2x.
+Several explanations are plausible:

-2. Cost inflation concerns - margins may compress if input costs rise
+2. Cost inflation concerns — AISC at $1,340/oz is up 8% year-on-year and margins could compress if input costs rise further

-3. ESG/permitting risks - new projects face regulatory headwinds
+3. ESG / permitting risks — new projects face regulatory headwinds in several jurisdictions

 Sister metals